slimebob1975/JBGautoclass-jupyter/README.md

 This project aims on collecting many different data classifiers from several different libraries under a common Jupyter GUI with the purpose of simplifying inital testing and spot-checking of algorithms for a particular dataset.
+For the time being JBG is limited to a Windows and SQL Server environment and works for numerical, categorical and textual data.

 ## How to use JBG
 To use the Jupyter GUI for JBG Python autoclassification script, do as follows: